Meteor-Community-Packages/meteor-user-status/README.md

 ### Server API

-The `UserStatus.connections` (in-memory) collection contains information for all connections on the server, in the following fields:
+The `user_status_sessions` (in-memory) collection contains information for all connections.
+It is available on the server through `UserStatus.connections`, on the client you have to initiate a `new Mongo.Collection` to access it.
+Each connection has the following fields:

 - `_id`: the connection id.
 - `userId`: the user id, if the connection is authenticated.